Fine Arts

 Rock & Contemporary Music Ensemble

-Winds & Percussion Chamber Ensemble
+Winds & Percussion Ensemble

 This Chamber Ensemble/Concert Band course focuses on the performance of music literature for woodwind, brass, and percussion ensembles of various stylistic periods.
 Instruction cultivates performance techniques, artistic interpretation, and overall musicality.
 Student ensembles will include, but not be limited to, student coaching, literature selection, composer research, accompaniment, arrangements, and performance production.

-Strings Chamber Ensemble
+Strings Ensemble

 The Strings Chamber Ensemble/Orchestra performs music from the string repertoire of the Baroque, Classic, and Romantic eras with an emphasis on the development of string technique and ensemble skill.
 Student solos and/or ensembles will include, but not be limited to, student coaching, literature selection, composer research, accompaniment, arrangements, and performance production.